 accidents, medical assist, alarm activation's,

 lock outs and public assists.
 In FY 2014

 As you have read, the

-you will find two time lines which mirror a
+Below you will find two time lines which mirror

-As mentioned earlier, we respond to an average of 5 calls per day.
+As mentioned earlier, we respond to emergency calls every day.
 Therefore, the schedules will be altered or adjusted to allow for the time that is consumed attending to the incidents.

 Should you have any

 answered, feel free to either contact us by